Trees for Georgetown

 Trees for Georgetown is an all-volunteer committee dedicated to the planting, care and maintenance of Georgetown’s residential street trees.
 The group was launched in 1989 to supplement the dwindling resources of the District.
 Since it’s inauguration, Trees for Georgetown has planted over 3,000 tress, contracted watering services during drought periods, and provided preventative maintenance for at-risk trees.
 We also inform neighbors on how to care for these trees and guide them regarding city regulations.
 Many residents do not know that they are responsible for the guardianship of the trees in front of their property.

-Trees for Georgetown relies solely on donations to continue our tree planting efforts.
-Please consider sending a check, payable to Citizens Association of Georgetown/TREES to CAG, 1058 30th St NW, Washington, DC 20007.
+As with all of CAG’s committees, Trees for Georgetown relies solely on donations to continue our tree maintenance efforts.
+Please consider sending a check, payable to Citizens Association of Georgetown, 1058 30th St NW, Washington, DC 20007.
 Any amount is greatly appreciated and will go towards keeping our canopy thriving.

 For additional tree resources check out these links: